guxd/deep-code-search/pytorch/README.md

    Each function defines the hyperparameters for the corresponding model.

  - `data.py`: A PyTorch dataset loader.
- - `utils.py`: Utilities for model and training.
+ - `utils.py`: Utilities for models and training.

 ## Usage